 In 2012, two sensationally gifted virtuosi - cellist Adrian Daurov and pianist Spencer Myer - established the DAUROV/MYER DUO to explore and perform three centuries of masterworks from the beloved repertoire for their respective instruments, both solo and in combination.

-The Daurov/Myer Duo’s recent performances have included important debuts at Washington, DC’s The Embassy Series, University of Massachusetts Amherst, Nantucket Musical Arts Society, The Artist Series of Tallahassee, Chamber Music Corvallis and Brooklyn’s distinguished Bargemusic, a program highlighted by the world premieres of scores by Ricky Ian Gordon and Christopher Gunning.
+The Daurov/Myer Duo’s recent performances have included important debuts at Washington, DC’s The Embassy Series and Smithsonian American Art Museum, University of Massachusetts Amherst, Nantucket Musical Arts Society, Pennsylvania’s Saint Vincent College, The Artist Series of Tallahassee, Chamber Music Corvallis and Brooklyn’s distinguished Bargemusic, a program highlighted by the world premieres of scores by Ricky Ian Gordon and Christopher Gunning.

 1) "FIRE & ICE"

 Beethoven; Sonata #3 in A for Cello & Piano, Op.
 69

 Grieg: Sonata in a for Cello & Piano, Op.
 36

 Piazzolla The Grand Tango for Cello & Piano

 2) "FROM RUSSIA WITH LOVE"